MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-filter-lookup.md

 - _Column(s)_ - Required.
 The names of columns within _Table_ to search.
 If _SearchString_ is found within the data of any of these columns as a partial match, the full record will be returned.

 > [!NOTE]
-> In Power Apps prior to version 3.24042, column names for the **Search** function were specified with a text string using double quotes, and if connected to a data source, they needed to use logical names.
+> In Power Apps prior to version 3.24042, column names for the **Search** function were specified with a text string using double quotes, and if connected to a data source they also needed to be logical names.
 For example, the logical name **"cr43e_name"** with double quotes was used instead of the display name **Name** without quotes.
 For SharePoint and Excel data sources that contain column names with spaces, each space was specified with **"\_x0020\_"**, for example **"Column Name"** as **"Column_x0020_Name"**.
-All apps were automatically updated to the new syntax after this version.
+Afer this version, all apps were automatically updated to the new syntax described in this article.

 **LookUp**(Table*, *Formula* [, *ReductionFormula\* ] )